GuiQueirozRibeiro/App_Nasa/README.md

 ## NASA API Integration

 The app retrieves media from NASA's API, specifically the "Astronomy Picture of the Day" API.
-The integration with the NASA API ensures that users receive up-to-date and accurate information about astronomy pictures.
+The integration with the NASA API ensures that users receive up-to-date and accurate information about astronomy pictures https://api.nasa.gov/.

 ## Project Structure